 - Drink disinfected water.

 - When camping, sleep on a ground cover and pad.

 - Keep your home clean.
 Clear out potential nesting sites and clean your kitchen.

 If you must work in an area where contact with rodent urine or feces is possible, follow these recommendations from the Centers for Disease Control and Prevention (CDC):

-Bente DA.
-California encephalitis, hantavirus pulmonary syndrome, and bunyavirus hemorrhagic fevers.
+Dolin R. California encephalitis, hantavirus pulmonary syndrome, hantavirus hemorrhagic fever with renal syndrome, and bunyavirus hemorrhagic fevers.
 In: Bennett JE, Dolin R, Blaser MJ, eds.
-Mandell, Douglas, and Bennett's Principles and Practice of Infectious Disease.
-8th ed.
-Philadelphia, PA: Elsevier Saunders; 2015:chap 168.
+Mandell, Douglas, and Bennett's Principles and Practice of Infectious Diseases.
+9th ed.
+Philadelphia, PA: Elsevier; 2020:chap 166.

 Petersen LR, Ksiazek TG.
 Zoonotic viruses.
 In: Cohen J, Powderly WG, Opal SM, eds.
 Infectious Diseases.
 4th ed.
 Philadelphia, PA: Elsevier; 2017:chap 175.